Denmark suspends AstraZeneca COVID shots for two weeks after blood clot reports | Health

 Denmark suspends AstraZeneca COVID shots for two weeks after blood clot reports

+Denmark is suspending for two weeks the use of AstraZeneca's COVID-19 vaccine shots after reports of the formation of blood clots in some who have been vaccinated, including one death in Denmark, Danish authorities said on Thursday.
+The move comes after one person in Denmark who was given the AstraZeneca shot formed a blood clot and died, the Danish Health Authority said.

-They did not say how many reports of blood clots there had been, but Austria has stopped using a batch of AstraZeneca shots while investigating death from coagulation disorders and an illness from a pulmonary embolism.
-"Both we and the Danish Medicines Agency have to respond to reports of possible serious side-effects, both from Denmark and other European countries," the director of the Danish Health Authority, Soren Brostrom, said in a statement.
+Austria has stopped using a batch of AstraZeneca shots while investigating death from coagulation disorders and an illness from a pulmonary embolism.
+"Both we and the Danish Medicines Agency have to respond to reports of possible serious side effects, both from Denmark and other European countries," the director of the Danish Health Authority, Soren Brostrom, said in a statement.

 "It is currently not possible to conclude whether there is a link.
 We are acting early, it needs to be thoroughly investigated," Health Minister Magnus Heunicke said on Twitter.
 The vaccine would be suspended for 14 days.
 The health agency did not give details of the Danish blood clot victim.

 "It is important to emphasize that we have not opted out of using the AstraZeneca vaccine, but that we are putting it on hold," Brostrom said.
 So far, 136,090 Danes have received a shot with AstraZeneca's vaccine in a country of 5.8 million.
-The Nordic country also uses vaccines from Pfizer-BioNTech and Moderna
+The Nordic country, which also uses vaccines from Pfizer-BioNTech and Moderna, is set to receive 2.6 million doses from AstraZeneca over the coming months.

 Denmark's Health Authority said it had pushed back the final date for when it expects all Danes to have been fully vaccinated by four weeks to Aug.
 15 as a result of the vaccine suspension.
 Spain On Thursday said it had not registered any cases of blood clots related to AstraZeneca's vaccine so far and would continue administering the shots.